Shubham-Kanade/solid/README.md

 authorizer.not_a_robot() or </br>
 authorizer.verify_code(1276527)</br>
 First option should be given when authorizer has input as NotARobot() and second for SMSAuth() and Only SMSAuth() requires a code</br>

+Single Responsibility:
+The Payment and Authorization Classes are kept different from Orders Class.</br>

+Open/Closed Principle:
+New Payment Methods and Authorization Methods can be added using the Authorizer and PaymentProcessor abstract classes.</br>

+Liskov Substitution:
+Different payment methods can have different requirements i.e. emails or security code as needed</br>

+Interface Segragation Principle:
+Different Payment methods can have or not have Authorization as needed.</br>

+Dependency Inversion:
+Different Payment methods can have different types of Authorization.</br>